ZIB-IOL/FrankWolfe.jl/README.md

   - works both for convex and non-convex function (use step size rule `FrankWolfe.nonconvex`)
 - Stochastic Frank-Wolfe
 - Away-Step Frank-Wolfe (see <https://arxiv.org/abs/1511.05932> for an overview)
-- Pairwise Conditional Gradients (see <https://arxiv.org/abs/1511.05932> for an overview)
 - Blended Conditional Gradients (see <https://arxiv.org/abs/1805.07311>)
   - build-in stability feature that temporarily increases accuracy
+- Pairwise Conditional Gradients to come (see <https://arxiv.org/abs/1511.05932> for an overview)

-- most algorithms also have a lazified version (see <https://arxiv.org/abs/1610.05120>)
+- Most algorithms also have a lazified version (see <https://arxiv.org/abs/1610.05120>)

 ### LMOs